 A directory listing consists of a list of all materials you are accessioning, as well as the folder structure they have been placed in.
 Creating a directory listing is a useful step during appraisal as it both preserves a record of the original file structure as well as prepares a list of the materials to guide the review process and to use during accessioning and arrangement.
 You might also eventually wish to include the directory listing as part of the final SIP.
 Archivists may also wish to review the directory listing with the donor(s), if possible, to ensure that the materials acquired were all intended to be donated.

-It is possible to print a directory listing using the command line interface, however it also easy to use a program created for the purpose.
+It is possible to print a directory listing using the command line interface (such as using the ‘tree’ command in Linux), however it also easy to use a program created for the purpose.
 There are several options listed under the tools section, which includes Karen’s Directory Printer, Dirlister, and Directory List and Print.
 These programs allow you to create directory listings and export them to a text file, or in some cases an Excel or Microsoft Word file.

 If the transfer was accompanied by a manifest, match the files in the directory listing against it to make sure everything is there.